 (b) Secondary fuel.

-(2) The estimated fuel payments may include a fuel adder to better approximate expected fuel costs, which may be adjusted from time to time by mutual agreement of the RMR Unit owner and ERCOT.
-The fuel adder shall represent the difference between the forecasted average fuel price and the forecasted average of the relevant index price over the RMR contract period.
-The fuel adder must also include the forecasted cost of transporting and delivering fuel and fuel imbalance fees to the Resource.
-The RMR Unit owner must provide to ERCOT supporting documentation indicating how the fuel adder was determined.
+(2) The estimated fuel payments may include an estimated Fuel Adder to better approximate expected fuel costs, which may be adjusted from time to time by mutual agreement of the RMR Unit owner and ERCOT.
+The Fuel Adder shall represent the difference between the forecasted average fuel price and the forecasted average of the relevant index price over the RMR contract period.
+The Fuel Adder must also include the forecasted routine cost of transporting and delivering fuel and fuel imbalance fees to the Resource.
+The RMR Unit owner must provide to ERCOT supporting documentation indicating how the Fuel Adder was determined.

 (3) The RMR Unit owner shall provide good faith estimates of the RMR Unit input/output curve coefficients to ERCOT with its Notification of Suspension of Operations.